South African constitutional litigation: Stare decisis

 The distinction between direct and indirect application is, therefore "crucial to the impact of the Afrox decision."
 Section 39(2), the SCA holds, does not authorise lower courts to depart from higher authority, whether pre-or post-constitutional.
 The subsection must be read with section 173, recognizing the inherent jurisdiction of the High Courts to develop the common law.
 It is that power that is exercised when the courts develop the common law in accordance with section 39(2).
 But the power has always been constrained by the doctrine of stare decisis: "There is nothing to indicate that the Constitution has changed this."

 The Afrox and Walters decisions have been strongly criticized.
 There is, however, "a significant omission from the Afrox decision."
-As already stated, indirect application in terms of section 39(2) does not involve only the development of the common law, but also statutory interpretation, taking the spirit, purport, and objects of the Bill of Rights into account.
-But the SCA in Afrox "seems to confine itself to the first type of indirect application only."
+The SCA in Afrox "seems to confine itself to the first type of indirect application only" – the development of the common law – neglecting statutory interpretation in line with the spirit of the Bill of Rights.
 This may be taken to mean that "post-Afrox High Courts still possess the jurisdiction to depart from pre-constitutional statutory interpretations of the AD."
 Currie and De Waal argue that "a great deal also turns on the distinction between direct and indirect application."
-Khumalo v Holomisa appears to treat the direct horizontal application as a relatively simple and unexceptional process.
-If so, "awkward appeal court precedent can easily be sidestepped.
-A High Court, by opting for direct application, will be understood to distinguish the case before it from a precedent arising from the indirect application."

-Manner of application of the Bill of Rights in legal disputes

-Under the 1996 Constitution, there is only one system of law.
-The Constitution applies to all law, informing its interpretation and development by the courts and determining its validity.
-This means that the parallel systems of "constitutional" law and "non-constitutional" law (and "constitutional" and "non-constitutional litigation") developed under the interim Constitution are no longer theoretically sustainable.
-Nevertheless, the distinction between the direct and indirect methods of application of the Constitution to the law has not been abandoned and "continues to have some practical significance at least in so far as the common law is concerned."